 Products for Protecting Hoses from Traffic

 There are numerous products on the market today that are made just for protecting hoses from traffic.
 They are designed to withstand tremendous weight and pressure while also keeping the hose safe from other outside hazards.
 The first thing to consider is the channel system.
 Hose protection devices come with channels for two to five hoses, depending on your needs.
 Your hose fits snugly into the channel and is enclosed in a sort of casing to ensure protection all around.
-When vehicles or people travel over the hose protection device, the hose is safely secure underneath.
-The hose will not be smashed, torn, or exposed to other types of pressure.

 Protecting Hoses from Foot Traffic